afmkt/syncraft/docs/internal/lexer-dfa-integration.md

 - FA terminal: A grammar node that invokes the shared DFA at the parser's current input position and returns one AST value.
 - Centralized policy ("LexPolicy") governs:
   - priority: `tag -> int` (descending priority wins)
-  - skip trimming: left/right sets of tags that should be consumed silently
   - lexical modes: current mode (stack) and per-tag actions (`push`, `pop`, `set`)
   - optional tag-to-value mapping for default conversions
 - Distributed authoring, centralized compilation: Lexemes may be declared inline, but are aggregated into the shared DFA.
 Each terminal can constrain its allowed tag set for that call site.